 The ships date to the end of the first century (Zwammerdam 4), the middle of the second century (Zwammerdam 6) and the beginning of the third century AD (Zwammerdam 2).
-The excavations were each carried out in a very short amount of time.
-The recording of the vessels was under the direction of the University of Amsterdam (UvA)2 and the lifting subsequent conservation was undertaken by the Rijksdienst voor de and IJsselmeerpolders (RIJP).
+As a unique assemblage, it was decided to excavate and conserve all the finds.
+The recording of the vessels was under the direction of the University of Amsterdam2 and the lifting and subsequent conservation was undertaken by the Rijksdienst voor de IJsselmeerpolders (RIJP).
+Over the years the vessels have been conserved with polyetheleneglycol.
 Canoes numbers 3 and 5 from Zwammerdam were fully documented before and after conservationiii.
-They are currently on display at the National Depot for Ship Archaeology of the Cultural Heritage Agency of the Netherlands (RCE) in Lelystad.
+They are currently on display at the National Depot for Ship Archaeology of the Cultural Heritage Agency of the Netherlands (RCE) in Lelystad, The Netherlands.
 The three ships of Zwammerdam and canoe number 1 took much longer than the others ships to conserve due to differences in hardness of the wood3.
 These vessels still await reconstruction.